+- You may make a complaint with customer service.
+You can make a medical complaint if you have problems with the medical care or advice that you got from your doctor.
+You may also make a non-medical complaint.
+Non-medical complaints might be about:

+- BCBSVT services;

+- BCBSVT rules;

+- Waiting times for visits;

+- After-hours access to your doctor; or

+- The service at your doctor's office.

-You may file a first-level internal appeal.
-You may do this without making a complaint to BCSVT's customer service.
+- You may file a first-level internal appeal.
+You may do this without making a complaint to customer service.
 If you make a complaint with customer service as outlined above, the complaint counts as the first-level internal appeal.
 By accepting this contract, you agree to follow BCBSVT's appeals process before taking judicial action.

 - If you don't agree with BCBSVT's decision after your first-level appeal you may file a second-level internal appeal with BCBSVT.
 You may choose to meet with reviewers in person or by phone.
 Your health care provider may participate.
 BCBSVT will work with you to schedule a time.
 This appeal is voluntary and free to you.
-Your decision to pursue or not to pursue a second-level appeal will not affect your right to pursue other avenues. - In some circumstances, you may request that the State of Vermont do an independent external review of our decision.
-You do this by calling the State at (800) 964-1784. - The Plan may be subject to ERISA.
+Your decision to pursue or not to pursue a second-level appeal will not affect your right to pursue other avenues.

+- In some circumstances, you may request that the State of Vermont do an independent external review of our decision.
+You do this by calling the State at (800) 964-1784.

+The Plan may be subject to ERISA.
 If so, you may have the right to bring legal action under ERISA.
 Ask your Group Benefits Manager if this applies to you.